AugustHuangMX/HZDDigitalGarden/content/Zero Sum Game.md

 $$

 So this is the lower bound for player 1.
 ANY other *equilibrium payoff* must give player 1 at least this value.

+> From my perspective, don't make it wrong that the player $-j$ aims to "harm" player $j$.
+In economics, $-j$ just want to maximize his own payoff, while the result is that player $j$ 's payoff is minimized since it is a [[Zero Sum Game]].

 ### Upper Bound